redblaze/static-on-rails/README.md

 ```

 After running these commands you will have a directory "app-name" will
 an example application in it.
-An typical example of static-on-rails
+An static-on-rails application has the
-project has the following structure:
+following structure:

 * app
 * js
 * css
 * html
 * json
+* images
+* fonts
 * js_css.json
 * config.json